xlcnd/isbnlib/README.rst

     Returns a DOI's ISBN-A from a ISBN-13.

 ``doi2tex(DOI)``
-    Returns metadata formated as BibTeX for a given DOI.
+    Returns metadata formatted as BibTeX for a given DOI.

 ``ren(filename)``
     Renames a file using metadata from an ISBN in his filename.